-To accommodate connection to various line power sockets, the BC190/808 and BC190/820 universal Power Adapters are equipped with a male plug that must be connected to a line cord appropriate for local use.
+To accommodate connection to various line power sockets, the BC190/808 universal Power Adapter is equipped with a male plug that must be connected to a line cord appropriate for local use.
 Since the adapter is isolated, the line cord does not need to be equipped with a terminal for connection to protective ground.
 Since line cords with a protective grounding terminal are more commonly available you might consider using these anyhow.